Skip to main content

 • Suppressed immune system function — Because the growing fetus is not genetically identical, the body has to undergo changes during pregnancy so that it does not “reject” or “attack” the fetus as a foreign entity.
 As a result, during pregnancy, the immune system is less efficient, making the individual more susceptible to infections than someone of their age who is not pregnant.

 These changes can also make pregnant people more likely to experience severe disease compared with someone of the same age who is not pregnant.
-As such, some vaccines given during pregnancy are recommended to protect the pregnant individual.
+As such, some vaccines given during pregnancy protect the baby but are primarily recommended to protect the pregnant individual.
 Examples are the influenza and COVID-19 vaccines.
-On the other hand, sometimes vaccines are given to protect the baby by exposing them to maternal antibodies that can offer protection until the baby generates their own immunity or is at an age when they are less susceptible to severe disease if infected.
-Vaccines given to protect the baby include the RSV and Tdap vaccines.
-The latter of which protects against pertussis.
-Interestingly, a 2019 study from Sweden suggested another reason to protect pregnant people from infections.
-Specifically, the study of almost 1.8 million children showed that maternal infection during pregnancy significantly increased the likelihood that the child they were carrying at the time would go on to be diagnosed with autism or depression.
-This study provided yet another reason to receive recommended vaccines and avoid infections if possible during pregnancy.
+On the other hand, sometimes vaccines are given for the primary purpose of protecting the baby by exposing them to maternal antibodies that can offer protection until the baby generates their own immunity or is at an age when they are less susceptible to severe disease if infected.
+Vaccines given to protect the baby include the RSV and Tdap vaccines, the latter of which protects against pertussis.

 Read more about pregnancy and immunity in this Q&A.